All Episodes

 That's how you start out.

-Or the way to become the best host you can be is when you are true truly yourself.
+I think you become your best host, or the way to become the best host you can be is when you are truly yourself.

-There is no doubt that New York, rough and tumble, uh, get off my phone, you creep, got into my bloodstream.
+There is no doubt that New York, rough and tumble, get off my phone, you creep, got into my bloodstream.

 And I thought that was how to do a talk show.